 * Carve-up agreed at creditor meeting on Thursday

 * Creditors, Lufthansa in exclusive talks until Oct.
-12 (Adds detail from Merkel's campaign rally)
+12 (Adds further details, Air Berlin statement)

-FRANKFURT, Sept 21 (Reuters) - Lufthansa is set to pick up a large part of insolvent rival Air Berlin, and easyJet is also still in the running for some assets, two sources familiar with the matter said.
+FRANKFURT, Sept 21 (Reuters) - Lufthansa is set to pick up a large part of insolvent rival Air Berlin and easyJet is also still in the running for some assets, two sources familiar with the matter said on Thursday.